talivneh/workshop-6/README.md

 1. Use the node-fetch package in order to call the [openweathermap API](https://openweathermap.org/api) using your existing API key.
 2. Your API key should be stored in a `.env` file.
 Refer to the guidelines in the lecture slides.
+3. The required data for both of the commands can be fetched by using the endpoint in [this part](https://openweathermap.org/current#name) of the API reference.
-3. Use the `URLSearchParams` native class in order to build the query string, and append it to the request url.
+4. Use the `URLSearchParams` native class in order to build the query string, and append it to the request url.
-4. Handle errors of your API requests, and write logs on each error which include the command arguments and the error details.
+5. Handle errors of your API requests, and write logs on each error which include the command arguments and the error details.
 You'll be using the logger module that you've published during workflow-5!
-5. Create a nice user experience for the users of your CLI - Set a clear description for each command and its arguments.
+6. Create a nice user experience for the users of your CLI - Set a clear description for each command and its arguments.